gravitational/careers/challenges/platform/devops.md

 - Include clear instructions on any dependencies so we can build and test the program ourselves.
 - Add comments to help us understand the code.
 - It's OK and encouraged to take shortcuts and keep the solution brief, make sure to include comments to help us understand where these shortcuts were taken.
-- It should take 4-8 hours to complete the challenge, be mindful of your own time and try and avoid scope creep.
+- It should take 6-10 hours to complete the challenge, be mindful of your own time and try and avoid scope creep.
 - We do not provide higher scores for submissions that are submitted quickly.
 - From when the challenge is started you have a maximum of 1 week to complete the challenge.
-- Keep answers to the questions brief, 4 to 5 sentences maximum.
+- Keep answers to the questions brief, 4 to 8 sentences maximum.
 - We claim no ownership over the submission itself, you may do what you wish with it after the interview.
+- Feel free to drop the code into a github repository, and invite us as contributors if you prefer to keep the submission private.